APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

   IMPORTANT!
 Strings on Scala are different from ruby, which accepts both '' and "".
 On Scala always use "" for strings.
  <h3>Tuples</h3>
-  Work as a conjuntion of elements, and they can have different types.
+  Work as a conjunction of elements, and they can have different types.
   More generally, a type (T1, …, Tn) is a tuple type of n elements whose ith element has type Ti.

   You can retrieve the elements of a tuple using tuple pattern, or you can identify the member by its position (_i)